madetech/handbook/README.md

 * [Flexible Holiday](benefits/flexible_holiday.md) – We trust you to take as much holiday as you need
 * [Flexible Working Hours](benefits/working_hours.md) – We are flexible with what hours you work
 * [Flexible Working Days](benefits/flexible_working.md) – We are flexible to the amount of days you work in a week
-* [Credit Card](benefits/company_credit_card.md) – We trust you with a credit card for conferences, learning materials and equipment
 * [Pension Scheme](benefits/pension_scheme.md) – We provide a pension scheme so you can save for your future and we'll contribute to it
 * [Friday Lunches](benefits/friday_lunch.md) – We send a random 8 of our team out to lunch every Friday so everyone can get to know each other
 * [Remote Working](benefits/remote_working.md) – We offer part-time remote working for all our staff